-Looking for the perfect excuse to come to campus and reconnect with your student?
-Look no further than Parent and Family Weekend!
+In the fall, Parent and Family Weekend gives you the opportunity to come to campus and reconnect with your student.
 This action-packed weekend provides a great opportunity for you to spend quality time with your student.
 Parent and Family Weekend isn't just for parents either-all our events are designed for family members of all ages to join in on the fun!